mgallegoa/dev-container/README.md

 > This container is hosted in DockerHub: https://hub.docker.com/r/manuelarias/dev-container-spec

-## Build/Run the container only from Dockerfile (not use the devContainer specification)
+## Build/Run the container only from Dockerfile (NOT use the devContainer specification)

 Use the .devcontainer-manuel/Dockerfile to build the image.
 Build the image:
 > docker build --no-cache -t manuelarias/dev-container:v1 -f .devcontainer-manuel/Dockerfile .

 Run the image (Example in my personal laptop):
-> docker run -it -d -v /media/manuel/Datos/mgallegoa/:/home/manuel/mgallegoa/ --name manuel-dev-container manuelarias/dev-container:v1 bash -c '
+> docker run -it -d -v /media/manuel/Datos/mgallegoa/:/home/manuel/mgallegoa/ --name manuel-dev-container manuelarias/dev-container:v1 bash -c ' while sleep 1 & wait $!; do :; done '
-  echo "Container started"  trap "exit 0" 15  exec "$@"
-  while sleep 1 & wait $!; do :; done
-'

 Run the image (Example in Play With Docker PWD):
-> docker run -it -d -v /root/mgallegoa/:/home/manuel/mgallegoa/ --name manuel-dev-container manuelarias/dev-container:v1 bash -c '
+> docker run -it -d -v /root/mgallegoa/:/home/manuel/mgallegoa/ --name manuel-dev-container manuelarias/dev-container:v1 bash -c '  while sleep 1 & wait $!; do :; done '
-  echo "Container started"  trap "exit 0" 15  exec "$@"
-  while sleep 1 & wait $!; do :; done
-'

 Connect to the running container:
 > docker exec -it --user manuel manuel-dev-container bash